JPD-Research/translationWork/readme.md

 - config pycharm
   - pointed to the env setup above
   - setup this file
-  - baseline notebook for first project
+  - baseline notebook for first project - RNN-text-generation
 - test drive the notebook env - hello world
   - first checkin into the repo <**> (<- this is a checkin marker)
 - reconfigure to start the RNN work